vkleen/math.kleen.org/posts/blog-architecture.md

-% General Architecture of this "Blogging" System
+% An Outline of the Architecture of math.kleen.org

 The main idea behind this system is that my site is supposed to consist of *posts* which are organized into *lists of posts*.
 This mapping is not assumed